FACTBOX-The hunt for the Paris attackers

 * Refinery's fuel production at least 50 pct capacity -trade

-Nov 25 France and Belgium are hunting suspects and would-be assailants following the Nov.
-13 attacks in Paris that killed 130 people and injured hundreds more.
+Nov 26 France and Belgium are hunting suspects and would-be attackers following the shootings and bombings in Paris on Nov.
+13 that killed 130 people and injured hundreds.

-Eight people, all dead, were directly involved in the attack and the total may have been 10 or higher.
-Investigations are centred on Salah Abdeslam who police think might be the eighth assailant referred to in a statement where the militant group Islamic State claimed responsibility for the attacks.
+Eight attackers are dead though the total number of assailants may have been 10 or higher.
+Investigations are centred on Salah Abdeslam who police think might be an assailant referred to in statement in which militant group Islamic State claimed responsibility for the attacks.

-Here is what we know about the attack suspects and the wider circle pursued by police as attention focuses on the Belgian government warning that there is a "serious and imminent" danger of attacks in Brussels.

 UNACCOUNTED FOR: